avinashvootkuri/Loan_Default_Prediction/README.md

-# Loan Default Prediction (CAPSTONE PROJECT-1 FOR MLZOOMCAMP 2023)
+# Loan Default Prediction (Capstone project-1 for mlzoomcamp 2023)

 ## Problem Statement:
 One of the primary objectives of companies with financial loan services is to decrease payment defaults and ensure that individuals are paying back their loans as expected.